-Primary Please explain

-reason

-Row 1 Evaluation in progress Tires, the main products of our Group, are made up of not only natural and synthetic rubber, but also steel cords, fibers, carbon black, various chemicals, and many other raw materials, so it is important to identify and prevent the risk of supply chain disruption due to flood damage.
-Therefore, we have distributed our original "BCP Check Sheet" to our raw material suppliers, and required them to respond on a factory-by-factory basis, not as a company.
+Primary Please explain reason Row Evaluation Tires, the main products of our Group, are made up of not only natural and synthetic rubber, but also steel cords, fibers, carbon black, various chemicals, and many other raw materials, so it is 1 in important to identify and prevent the risk of supply chain disruption due to water-related damage such as floods, tsunamis, and mudflows.
+Therefore, we have distributed our original "BCP Check progress Sheet" to our raw material suppliers, and required them to respond on a factory-by-factory basis, not as a company.
 We started this project in 2018 for Tier 1 supplier facilities managed by our procurement department in Japan, one of the major production and sales regions of our group.
 The BCP Check Sheet includes water risk as one of the items, and the questions focus on floods and tsunamis, which are considered to be relatively high risks in Japan.
-Specifically, it asks whether the buildings related to product manufacturing are located in the flood/Isunami hazard map inundation area defined by the local government, whether there is a risk of damage due to flood/Isunami even if the buildings are not located in the inundation area, and whether countermeasures have been implemented.
+Specifically, it asks whether the buildings related to product manufacturing are located in the flood/tsunami hazard map inundation area defined by the local government, whether there is a risk of damage due to flood/tsunami even if the buildings are not located in the inundation area, and whether countermeasures have been implemented.
 We analyze the BCP Check Sheets collected from our suppliers and request improvements as necessary for supplier facilities with high water risks.
 By conducting this activity every year, we will be able to visualize the status of our suppliers' water risks and their responses to them, and promote improvements.

 (W4.3) Have you identified any water-related opportunities with the potential to have a substantive financial or strategic impact on your business?
 Yes, we have identified opportunities, and some/all are being realized